hopkisc/starbucks/README.md

 - transcript: a record of all the transactions made and offer interactions across the customer base

 Initially attempts were made to produce a multilabel classification solution, using estimators available through skearn.
-A methodology was first used which looked at the final state of the data and performed a train-test split accordingly.
-A time-based approach was then used to take advantage of the simulated structure of the transcript.
-Once these had both been attempted with limited success, a simplified model was developed to predict whether a customer would respond to at least one offer.
+This approach used each customer as a datapoint and predicted the interaction with each product.
+A time-based binary classification process was also used.
+This instead treated each instance of an offer being receieved as a data point, and predicted whether the offer was successfully completed or not.

-Blog post available here: https://medium.com/@sam.hopkinsoncook/an-attempt-at-latte-ral-thinking-90cf22074672
+Blog post available here: https://medium.com/@sam.hopkinsoncook/an-attempt-at-latte-ral-thinking-25f1a3833d4a

 ## Files

-- Starbucks_Capstone_notebook-Copy1.ipynb : An annotated jupiter notebook containing the project description courtesy of Udacity and all the analysis and exploration undergine by myself.
+- Starbucks_Capstone_notebook-updated.ipynb : An annotated jupiter notebook containing the project description courtesy of Udacity and all the analysis and exploration undergine by myself.